simonlindsay/typographic-rhythm/README.md

 ) !default;
 ```

+Cap height is defined using trial and error as it is near impossible to find cap height values for fonts.
+Cap height is a percentage value of the font size.

 ### Step 2

 Select your root size.
 This should be the size of your main paragraph font in pixels.
 Typically set at 16px.